krismaedb/DevopsPrototyping/postgresql setup.md

 ---

 ## 📌 6.
 Final Result

-If everything is correct, visiting: [http://10.10.40.30](http://10.10.40.30)
+If everything is correct, visiting: [http://10.10.40.30](http://10.10.40.30) will show: Healthcare Clinic Portal is running! successfully deployed using Apache + WSGI!

-will show: Healthcare Clinic Portal is running!
+# Final Summary (For Documentation)

-successfully deployed using Apache + WSGI!
+Apache + WSGI allows our Flask + PostgreSQL system to run like a production website.
+Flask is still the core application, but Apache handles all incoming web requests and uses WSGI to communicate with the Python backend.
+This setup ensures stability, proper resource handling, and accessibility through a normal web browser.